dennisXZX/devops-notes/AWS-S3.md

 #### Lifecycle Management

-- Automate moving your objects between the different storage tiers
+- Automate moving your objects between different storage tiers

 - Can be used in conjunction with versioning